lozeone/drupal8_noty/README.md

-# Noty.js flag messages in Drupal 8
+# Noty.js flag messages in Drupal 8/9

-Adds Noty.js to Drupal 8 Ajax commands and optionally replaces flag messages
+Adds Noty.js to Drupal 8/9 Ajax commands and optionally replaces flag messages

 This is just my first stab at this, it needs polish.

 WHAT IT DOES
 ------------
-- Replaces flags default feedback messages with noty style messages. (configurable per flag)
+- Optionally Replaces flags default feedback messages with noty style messages. (configurable per flag)
-- Provides an ajax command *NotyCommand* for adding a Noty message to your ajax responses.
+- Provides an ajax command *NotyCommand* for adding a Noty message to your own ajax responses.

 Usage: